AdaCore/learn/intro_to_ada.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the previous examples, the only kind of synchronization we've seen was
-the one that happens automatically at the end of the main application.
+the one that happens automatically at the end of the main task.
 In
 addition to that, it is possible to define custom synchronization points
 (or entry points) using the keyword :ada:`entry`.

 In the task implementation, we shall define in which part of the task the
 entries will be accepted by using the keyword :ada:`accept`.
 A task will
 process its statements until it reaches an :ada:`accept` statement.
 At
-this point, it will wait for the main task or application to synchronize
+this point, it will wait for the master task to synchronize with the it.
-with the task.
 In other words:

-- the task will :ada:`accept` a synchronization to happen and it will be
+- the subtask will :ada:`accept` a synchronization to happen and it will
-  waiting in that :ada:`entry` point.
+  be waiting in that :ada:`entry` point.

-- the main application will call the :ada:`entry` point in order to
+- the master task will call the :ada:`entry` point in order to
-  synchronize with the task.
+  synchronize with the subtask.

-This synchronization between an application and a task via an :ada:`entry`
+This synchronization between an master task and a subtask via an :ada:`entry`
 point is called rendez-vous.
-In the application that synchronizes with the
+In the master task that synchronizes with the
-task, the rendez-vous is triggered by a call to the :ada:`entry` point ---
+subtask, the rendez-vous is triggered by a call to the :ada:`entry` point
-similar to a procedure call.
+--- similar to a procedure call.

 .. code-block:: ada